justynapt/geneticimprovementofsoftware.github.io/index.md

 * [Jhe-Yu Liou](https://be.linkedin.com/in/jhe-yu-liou-1122759b)
 * [Yiwei Lyu](https://www.linkedin.com/in/yiwei-lyu-209176151)

+Each will recieve funds to travel and attend the workshop in Montreal.

 #### **My paper has been accepted, now what?**

 * Please [register to attend the ICSE Conference](https://2019.icse-conferences.org/attending/registration) --- **Ensure you register to attend the GI Workshop on Tuesday, 28th May 2019.
 Early registration deadline: Monday 1st April, 2019**.